Skip to main content

 To truly ascertain the legal protections afforded to your wellness program data, one must examine the architecture of the program itself.
 The distinction between a program covered by HIPAA and one that is not lies in its functional integration with your employer’s group health plan.
 This is a structural and financial question.

 A program becomes an extension of the health plan, and thus a “covered entity” under HIPAA, when it does more than simply offer educational resources.
-The involvement of financial incentives or penalties that directly impact your premiums or cost-sharing is a strong indicator of integration.
+The involvement of financial incentives or penalties that directly impact your health plan premiums or cost-sharing is a strong indicator of integration.

 Consequently, the plan must adhere to HIPAA’s Privacy and Security Rules.
 This requires implementing administrative, physical, and technical safeguards for your data and strictly limiting how it can be used or disclosed, often requiring your explicit written authorization.